Where does the intranet fit in your digital workplace?

 It has a central, even critical role to play in creating, nurturing and strategically leveraging the potential of a successful digital workplace.
 But an intranet is just one piece of the puzzle: a single part of the much wider ecosystem that is our modern-day digital work environment.
 It can’t (and shouldn’t) do everything from payroll to IT ticketing.
 But it’s also come a long way from simply being an online corporate newsletter and DMS.

 The primary purpose of an intranet, despite all the innovations we’ve seen in recent years, hasn’t changed.
 At its most basic, foundational level, an intranet is there to inform and connect your people.
 But just how it does this, particularly in relation to the rest of your digital toolbox, is what really sets the intranet apart: and arguably makes it more relevant now than ever.
+How do you create a digital workplace using an intranet?

 We put this down to 5 key elements.